 The Office of Student Life also serves international students in the areas of campus living and immigration matters during student's' tenure at Adrian College.
 Academic services such as course selection, faculty advisors and English as a Second Language (ESL) are arranged through a coordinated effort of the Office of Academic Affairs and the Office of Student Life.
-Should a situation arise where an international student needs additional academic assistance, referrals are arranged through the Academic Affairs Office.
+Should a situation arise where an international student needs additional academic assistance, referrals are made through the Office of Academic Affairs.